mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/7-redirecting.md

                         )),
                 "endScreen", new TemplateGenerator("endScreen")
                         .addComponent("title", new TitleComponent("You are the best!💙"))
-                        .addComponent("description", new DescriptionComponent("To join our workout group on Discord, follow this <a href='https://discord.com/invite/mindsmiths'>link</a> !"))
+                        .addComponent("description", new DescriptionComponent("To join our workout group on Discord, here is a <a href='https://discord.com/invite/mindsmiths'>link</a> !"))
                         );
         showScreens("waterIntake", screens);
     }